 Yes!
 You can pour the jelly into freezer-safe containers, leaving headspace, and freeze it instead of water bath canning.
 It will last 6-8 months in the freezer.
 Be sure the jelly is completely cool before freezing.

-If you tried this Watermelon Jelly, please leave a ⭐️ star rating and share your feedback in the 📝 comments section below.
-I would truly appreciate it!
+🐝 If you tried this Watermelon Jelly, please leave a ⭐️ star rating and share your buzz in the 💬 comments below.
+I'd truly appreciate it!

 📖 Recipe